GalleriaJS/galleria/docs/options/index.rst

 - :doc:`debug` Set this to false to prevent debug messages.

+- :doc:`dummy` Defines a dummy image that will be used if the image can’t be found.

 - :doc:`easing` Defines the easing mode globally.

 - :doc:`extend` Add custom functionality to the gallery.

+- :doc:`fullscreenCrop` Sets how Galleria should crop when in fullscreen mode.

 - :doc:`fullscreenDoubleTap` Enabled fullscreen toggle on double-tap for touch devices